yifeng-evo/SIGAR/README.md

 All parameters for the run will be logged in `./SIGAR_output/commands.sh`

 The intermediate files are in ./bwa, ./bowtie2 and ./process.
-The `./bwa/nosecondary_mapq_BWA_MIC_to_MAC.sam` can be used for reads mapping view using softwares like IGV.
+The `./bwa/nosecondary_mapq_BWA_MIC_to_MAC.sam` can be used for reads mapping view using software like IGV.